Aalto-Electric-Drives/motulator/docs/_sources/model/converters.rst

    The sampling period :math:`T_\mathrm{s}` is returned by the control method, and it does not need to be constant.

-   If the zero sequence is of interest, it could be easily added to the inverter model.
+   If the zero sequence is of interest, it could be easily added to the converter model.

 Switching-Cycle Averaging
 -------------------------